CylonicRaider/Instant/docs/RUNNING.md

     Use `:memory:` to create an in-memory message database that does not discard messages if there are more than *maxlen* ones.

+- `--no-msgdb` — *No message database*: Does not store messages at all.

 - `--read-file` *file* — *Scrape messages from logfile*: Scribe formats its logfile in a machine-readable way, and indeed supports restoring messages from it.
 Since this may be time-consuming, users are encouraged to use